Stirling-Tools/Stirling-Tools.github.io/docs/Processor/Review.md

 ---
 sidebar_position: 9
 title: Review
-description: Investigate failed processing, inspect diagnostics, and track resolved issues.
+description: Find out why processing failed, fix the cause, and retry.
 ---

 # Review

-Open **Processor → Review** to investigate failed pipeline runs and editor operations.
+Review is where you fix processing problems.
+Open **Processor → Review** to see why a pipeline run or editor operation failed, correct the cause, and try again.

 ![Review queue with issue details and available actions](/img/processor/review.png)